 This is the fifth post in a blog and webinar series called 101 Digital Marketing & Fundraising Best Practices for Nonprofits, written and presented by Heather Mansfield.
 Please sign up for Nonprofit Tech for Good’s email newsletter to be alerted of new posts.
 Thank you!

-The first “Donate Now” button was released in 1999 by a project of the Tides Foundation called Groundspring (acquired by Network for Good in 2005) and for the next two decades, nonprofit professionals have embraced the study of inspiring people to give online to good causes.
-Innovation in online fundraising was driven by the release of new technology, such as email marketing services like MailChimp in 2001, the launch of WordPress (a content management system now used by 44% of nonprofits worldwide) in 2003, and social networking websites beginning with Myspace in 2005.
+The first Donate Now button was released in 1999 by a project of the Tides Foundation called Groundspring (acquired by Network for Good in 2005) and for the next two decades, nonprofit professionals have embraced the study of inspiring people to give online to good causes.
+Innovation in online fundraising was driven by the release of new technology, such as email marketing services like MailChimp in 2001, the launch of WordPress in 2003 (a content management system now used by 58% of nonprofits worldwide), and social networking websites beginning with Myspace in 2005.

-Today, nonprofits worldwide have access to online fundraising tools that could not have been imagined at the turn of the millennium, and current best practices are shaped by 20+ years of innovation and experimentation.
+Today, nonprofits worldwide have access to online fundraising tools that could not have been imagined at the turn of the millennium and current best practices are shaped by 20+ years of innovation and experimentation.

 1) Implement donation page best practices.

 Even though billions of dollars have been raised online since 1999, it’s surprising how many nonprofits make the online donation process more complicated than it should be.
 As a general rule, donation pages should be simple, optimized for mobile giving, and ask for the minimal amount of information required to make a donation and capture a donor’s contact information.

 The third post in this series, 10 Donation Page Best Practices for Nonprofits, provides detailed advice, but it is worth reiterating that the first step in being successful in online fundraising is having well-designed donation pages that accept multiple types of payments, enable monthly giving, and provide the option for donors to make a tribute gift.
 For example, the one-time donation page for Doctors Without Borders: